 Wanli Reign, 40th Year

-With the emperor having refused to manage court affairs for quite some time, Ye Xianggao (1559-1627) is solely responsible for duties in the Grand Secretariat, while Zhao Huan (1541-1619) solely administers the Six Ministries.
+Since the emperor refuses to manage court affairs for an extended period of time, Ye Xianggao is solely responsible for duties in the Grand Secretariat.
+Zhao Huan solely administers the Six Ministries.

 Wanli Reign, 41st Year

 Lady Guo, the principal consort of the heir apparent, dies.

 Empress Dowager Cisheng, the biological mother of the Wanli Emperor, dies.

 Zhu Changxun, the Prince of Fu, is sent away to his designated fief, Luoyang (in present-day Henan Province), after years of improper living in the capital.

 Bingchen Year (approx. 1616)